YyzHarry/imbalanced-semi-self/README.md

 ## Contact
-If you have any questions, feel free to contact us through Email (yuzhe@mit.edu & zhixu@mit.edu) or Github issues.
+If you have any questions, feel free to contact us through email (yuzhe@mit.edu & zhixu@mit.edu) or Github issues.
 Enjoy!